8 Strategies For Developing Resilient Workflows V2

 Max Schultz

-Prior to joining Redwood, Max held senior leadership roles in sales, global customer success and regional management at Test IO, a private equity-backed leader in software quality assurance.
-Following Test IO's successful exit to NYSE: EPAM in 2019, Max served as General Manager through its integration and was appointed CEO in 2022.
-His steadfast alignment of go-to-market strategy with product execution consistently drives strong P&L performance and exceptional customer outcomes.
+Prior to joining Redwood, Max held various senior leadership roles in sales, global customer success, and regional management at Test IO, a private equity-backed leader in software quality assurance.
+After helping lead Test IO’s sale to NYSE: EPAM in 2019 from the General Manager post, he was appointed CEO in 2022.

 He holds a B.A. in Economics from the University of Southern California.